Idea Farm Usage Policy

 - Makers must be at least nine (9) years of age and possess a valid Old Bridge Public Library (“Library”) card, or other LMxAC library card, in good standing.

 - Prior to using equipment in the Idea Farm, Makers must: (a) complete an Idea Farm Safety Class and pass the Safety Test; (b) sign a Liability Waiver Form and (c) verify identity with valid photo ID and library card.
-A Maker aged 17 or under, without a valid photo ID may verify his/her identity with a library card and a valid photo ID of a parent/guardian.
+A Maker under the aged of 16 17 or under, without a valid photo ID may verify his/her identity with a library card and a valid photo ID of a parent/guardian.

 - Makers must sign in with the staff member on duty at the Information Services Desk, using their Library card.
 Makers must sign in each time they use the Idea Farm.